MCAT Test Scores

 How do MCAT Scores Assist You in Admission?

 Many factors are considered by the medical schools for admitting selective candidates for their Medical courses.
-The most important factors include GPA scores, MCAT test scores, the undergraduate course done by the candidate, the institution where the candidate has done his/her undergraduate course, work/research experience, extra-curricular activities, medical school interview result, personal statement, personality, and letters of recommendation.
+The most important factors include GPA scores, the test scores of MCAT, the undergraduate course done by the candidate, the institution where the candidate has done his/her undergraduate course, work/research experience, extra-curricular activities, medical school interview result, personal statement, personality, and letters of recommendation.

-The MCAT test scores can be classified under three categories-Below-average MCAT scores, Average MCAT scores, and Above-average MCAT scores.
-The average MCAT score varies for different medical schools.
-Generally, the average MCAT score may vary from 27 to 32 every year.
-The category under which your MCAT score falls plays a significant role in getting a medical school admission.
+The scores can be classified under three categories-Below-average scores, average scores, and above-average scores.
+The average score varies for different medical schools.
+Generally, the average score may vary from 27 to 32 every year.
+The category under which your score falls plays a significant role in getting a medical school admission.
 It also plays an important role in the quality of medical schools that will accept your application.

 Below-Average MCAT Scores for Getting Admission Only in a Few Medical Schools